namshi/mockserver/README.md

 Check [our own mocks](https://github.com/namshi/testme/tree/master/test/fixtures) as a reference.

+## Variations

+Sometimes it's quite handy to be able to support different responses for the "same" request, for example when you want to test that your frontend behaves correctly when POSTing at `/users` and in the case that the server could return either a `200` or a `500` error.

+These are called "variations", and you can easily implement them by sending the `Testme-Variation` header in your request.

+For example, if you issue a POST request to `/users` with `Testme-Variation: failure` you can then define a mock called `users_POST_failure` and put the related content there.

 ## Tests

 Tests run on travis, but if you wanna run them locally you simply